apartje/FidelityFX-FSR-1.0-Chrome-Webbrowser-Dll/README.md

 C:\Program Files\Google\Chrome\Application\144.0.7559.133

-Optional (automatic loading, no injector required):
+---

+### Optional: Automatic Loading (No Injector Required)

-If a dxil.dll already exists in the Chrome folder, replace it with the provided DLL
+If a dxil.dll already exists in the Chrome folder:

+- Replace it with the provided DLL
-The replacement DLL must also be named dxil.dll
+- The file must be named dxil.dll

 This allows the mod to load automatically when Chrome starts.

+---

-Manual Injection
+## Manual Injection

 If you do not replace dxil.dll: